jyellick/obc-docs/protocol-spec.md

 ### 6.3.1 CLI Commands

-To see what CLI commands are currently available in the Openchain implementation, execute the following:
+To see what CLI commands are currently available in the Open Blockchain implementation, execute the following:

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     ./obc-peer